saron mortgage switzerland questions answers guide

 What is the difference between a SARON mortgage and a LIBOR mortgage?

 The LIBOR mortgage was the predecessor of the SARON mortgage.
 Both types of mortgages work in a very similar way.
 Both are money market mortgages.
-What this means is that if a LIBOR mortgage was the most favorable option for you up until now, a SARON mortgage would be the right solution for you now.

 The most important differences are: